CivicDataLab/opub-mono/packages/opub-ui/README.md

 ## Licenses

-The source code is under [MIT License](https://github.com/CivicDataLab/opub-mono/blob/main/LICENSE).
+The source code is under [MIT License](https://github.com/CivicDataLab/opub-mono/blob/main/LICENSE) unless otherwise stated.
 This project uses multiple open-source libraries and projects.
 You can review the dependencies in the `package.json` file and check their Licenses from their GitHub repo.

 Some source code and icons are from [Shopify Polaris](https://github.dev/Shopify/polaris).
 You should go through their License as well.